keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

       possibly with different parameters
       that are set in the calling `KeptnTaskDefinition` resource.

-      You must annotate the `KeptnApp` resource to run the calling `KeptnTaskDefinition` resource.
+      You must create the `KeptnAppContext` resource to run the calling `KeptnTaskDefinition` resource.

       The `KeptnTaskDefinition` called with `functionref`